Joe-K-Sewell/rsvp/Design/ProtocolSpec.md

 Issued by a citizen to indicate a location should be considered in the current election.

 * **Path**: Required.
 The name of the location.
 * **Options**: None protocol-defined.
-May include information about why the location is being proposed, or stipulations about its inclusion.
+Implementation options may include information about why the location is being proposed, or stipulations about its inclusion.

 The exact result of a citizen suggesting a location is dependent on the ES, but typically it will add the suggested location to a list of candidates that can then be voted on.
 Because suggestions may be issued in private channels, the ES should decree when a new suggestion is added, or decree the full list at a regular interval.